Frank Worth Elliott Jr.

 Frank Worth Elliott Jr. (December 2, 1924 – October 20, 1997) was a major general in the United States Air Force.
 General Elliott served in World War II as the captain of a B-24 Liberator, commander of the 14th Strategic Aerospace Division, and commander of Chanute Air Force Base in Rantoul, Illinois.
 Elliott also held the distinction of having piloted the SR-71 Blackbird.

 During his military career, General Elliott was awarded several commendations.
 Among them were the Air Force Distinguished Service Medal with one oak leaf cluster, the Legion of Merit with two oak leaf clusters, the Distinguished Flying Cross., and The Order of the Sword.

 Following his retirement from the USAF in 1975, General Elliott resided in Rantoul, IL.
 When Chanute AFB closed on September 30, 1993, General Elliott worked as an economic development consultant for the city and was instrumental in helping the city attract corporations to fill the vacuum left behind by the base closing.
 Following his death, Rantoul National Aviation Center was formally renamed Frank Elliott Field.

+Biography

+Frank Worth Elliott Jr. was born in 1924, in Statesville, N.C., and graduated from high school in Catawba, North Carolina in 1941.
+He attended San Diego State College, California, in 1941, and Lenoir Rhyne College, North Carolina, in 1942.
+In December 1942 he enlisted in the U.S. Army Air Corps as an aviation cadet and received his pilot wings and commission as a second lieutenant when he completed flight training in March 1944.

+During World War II, after B-24 combat crew training, General Elliott was assigned to the 449th Bombardment Group of the Fifteenth Air Force in the Mediterranean Theater of Operations and completed a combat tour of duty.
+He returned to the United States in June 1945 and was assigned as a flight instructor in B-17 and B-24 aircraft.

+In March 1946 he was assigned to the 28th Bombardment Group (Strategic Air Command) at Grand Island, Neb., and in October 1946 went with the group to Elmendorf Field, Alaska, for a six-month tour of duty.
+The 28th Group returned to the United States and was assigned to Rapid City Air Force Base, S.D., where Elliott served as base supply officer and deputy director of Materiel for the 28th Bombardment Wing.
+From October 1948 to February 1949, he served as military observer with the United Nations Truce Observer Team in Palestine.

+From February 1951 to April 1952, he attended navigator and bombardier school.
+He then was assigned to the 93d Bombardment Wing (Strategic Air Command) at Castle Air Force Base, Calif., where he flew B-50, B-47, and B-52 aircraft as a crewmember and served as squadron operations officer.